thsutton/talk-dynamic-programming/presentation/outline.md

 3. Combining the selected sub-problem/s solutions.

-This is combined with an ordering on sub-problems which prioritises solving "smaller" problems over "larger" ones; and a driver to run the procedure and build a *tableau* of solutions according to the order.

 ## Other approaches

 Dynamic programming can be contrasted with other approaches:

-- *Divide and conquer* algorithms have sub-problems which do not overlap;
-solutions are not re-used.
+- *Divide and conquer* algorithms have sub-problems which do not necessarily overlap; so solutions to sub-problems are not re-used.

-- *Greedy* algorithms work top-down selecting *locally* optimal sub-problems.
+- *Greedy* algorithms work top-down selecting *locally* best sub-problems; so the solutions aren't necessarily optimal.

 - *Memoisation* algorithms maintain a cache past results so they can short-circuit when the same problem is solved in future.
 This may or may not